gabrielcessil/CapillaryAscension/README.md

 ## Overview
 This project explores **capillary ascension** in porous media, which describes how liquid moves through small interconnected pores due to **surface tension** and **adhesive forces**.
 This phenomenon is essential in various natural and industrial applications, including **soil moisture retention, oil recovery, and ink absorption**.

 This project proposes two differential equations to approximate the capillary ascension of a liquid column, aiming to obtain a easily integrable form in numerical environment such as python coding.
-The obtained equations help to ellucidate the main characteristics of the phenomena, keeping transitory (dynamic rise) and equilibrium/steady state.
+The obtained equations make use of the uni-dimentional movement to approximate derivative terms as mean rates and help to ellucidate the main characteristics of the phenomena, keeping transitory (dynamic rise) and equilibrium/steady state.
 These two stages are no present in a single model such as the Lucas-Washburn's.

 ![Figure Title](CapillaryAsc_example.png)